cierelabs/json-complete/README.md

   - Promise
   - etc.
 * *5* - JSON will do root-level encoding only for the types it supports elsewhere.
+* *6* - JSON does not encode Built-in Symbol Keys on types because it doesn't encode Symbol Keys at all.

 ### Terms